carbon-io/carbond/docs/ref/carbond.docgen.APIBPGenerator.rst

         :type options: list
         :rtype: int

-        Generates apiblueprint docs and writes them to standard out or a file
+        Generates api-blueprint docs and writes them to standard out or a file